 There, you’ll see a color-coded bar showing how your storage is being used across different categories – Apps, Photos, Media, iOS, and System Data.
 Below this overview, you’ll find a list of all your apps, sorted by how much space they’re consuming.
 This gives you an immediate visual of what’s eating your storage, and it’s likely that it will align with one of the three following iPhone storage personalities:

-• The app accumulator: I’m an app collector.
-I download every interesting app “just to try it” but frequently forget to delete them later.
-I also keep lots of data offline – movies to entertain our kids during long car rides, maps to prevent us from getting lost when there’s no Wi-Fi or cellular data to be found, and so on.
-As the screenshot above shows, the size of media files stored by my two most frequently used instant messengers is simply crazy.
+- The app accumulator: I’m an app collector.
+I download every interesting app “just to try it”, but usually forget to delete them later.
+I also tend to fill my iPhone with games to entertain our kids during long car rides, maps and other navigation apps to prevent us from getting lost when networks are unavailable, and so on.
+Did you know that some applications (especially games) can use up to 40 GB of storage?

 How to Clear Storage on iPhone